Dilation and Curettage (cont.)

 Injury to the cervix is another possible complication.
 Tears or cuts in the cervix can usually be treated by application of pressure and application of local medications to stop bleeding.
 In some cases, stitches in the cervix may be required, but this is not common.

 Other complications, as with any surgery, include bleeding and infection.
 Most bleeding is mild and resolves on its own.
 Infection is also rare and can normally be managed with oral antibiotics.
-Most D&Cs do not require the routine use of post-operative antibiotics.
+Most D and Cs do not require the routine use of post-operative antibiotics.
 On occasion, in patients with certain heart defects, the surgeon may give the patient antibiotics before and after the surgery to prevent bacteria from the vagina from infecting the heart valves.

 Viewers share their comments